AdobeDocs/developers-animatesdk-docs/outputPanel_object/outputPane1.md

 #### Parameters

 **fileURI** A string, expressed as a file:/// URI, that specifies the local file to contain the contents of the Output panel.
 **bAppendToFile** An optional Boolean value.
-If true, it appends the Output panel’s contents to the output file, and if false, the method overwrites the output file if it already exists.
+If true, it appends the Output panelâ€™s contents to the output file, and if false, the method overwrites the output file if it already exists.
 The default value is false.
 **bUseSystemEncoding** An optional Boolean value.
 If true, it saves the Output panel text using the system encoding; if false, it saves the Output panel text using UTF-8 encoding, with Byte Order Mark characters at the beginning of the text.
 The default value is false.